 Acute Myocardial Infarction (AMI) is one of the leading causes of death in Cuban and the world.
 Currently, 20-30% of patients with coronary heart disease have kidney failure.
 Glomerular filtration rates are one of the methods used to estimate renal function.
 Studies show that the decrease in estimated glomerular filtration rates is statistically related to the increase in mortality in patients with AMI, with a good predictive capacity and greater accuracy with the eGFR Chronic Kidney Disease Epidemiology Collaboration.
-The assessment of renal function by estimating glomerular filtration rates provides useful and very valuable information for the early prognostic stratification of patients with an acute coronary syndrome.
+The assessment of renal function by estimating glomerular filtration rates with an acute coronary syndrome.